EPCCed/intro_to_cp2k/day1/README.md

 it is combined with GGA methods in order to improve the accuracy of the XC contribution.
 This is used for PBE0 and B3LYP and also double-hybrid functionals such as B2PLYP and B2GPPLYP which use the PT2 correlation contribution aditoinally.
+The HFX requires use of the libint library.

 #### XC functionals